Reporting a sick-looking kauri helps us understand where the PA pathogen is.

 3. Thinning canopy

 The PA pathogen starves Kauri by preventing the movement of water and nutrients throughout the tree, which leads to the canopy eventually being reduced or thinning over time.
 The degree of thinning can vary.
-The below photo compares healthy Kauri crowns to Kauri suffering from severe kauri dieback disease, to a dead Kauri.
+The below photo compares healthy Kauri crowns to Kauri suffering from PA infection, to a dead Kauri.

-- Healthy crown – no visible signs of kauri dieback disease
+- Healthy crown – no visible signs of PA infection

 - Canopy thinning